Four takeaways from Donald Trump’s meeting with Turkiye’s President Erdogan

 Thursday’s Oval Office meeting comes days after both Erdogan and Trump spoke at the United Nations General Assembly, where several world leaders pushed for recognition of Palestinian statehood.

-Trump himself met with Arab and Muslim leaders on the sidelines of the assembly.
+Trump himself met Arab and Muslim leaders on the sidelines of the assembly.

 Though few details have emerged about the sideline meeting, Trump officials reportedly presented their proposal to bring Israel’s war on Gaza to an end.